bwestergard/machineryquestion/_posts/2019-08-28-peoples-republic.md

 must be used without tomorrow[^10].

-The former Soviet Union and Walmart - the "twin giants of central planning" - demonstrate that "planning works" but are normatively unacceptable (because undemocratic) models.
+The former Soviet Union and Walmart - the "twin giants of central planning" - demonstrate that "planning works", but they are normatively unacceptable (because undemocratic) models.
 We're repeatedly assured that the kind planned economy envisioned by the authors would be "coordinated by ordinary working people, rather than by bureaucrats or